fmaussion/fmaussion.github.io/_posts/2019-12-05-bokeh-alps.md

 We display these data in the interactive plot below.
 It shows the future evolution of Alpine glaciers' volume under various emission scenarios, and for selected countries/regions.
-Glacier change he change is displayed in % of their estimated volume in 2017.
-When hovering with the mouse over each curve, you can display the data in plain text, **as well as the estimated uncertainty** (±σ, indicating that there is 68% probability that the future glacier volume will fall within that range).
+Glacier change is displayed in % of their estimated volume in 2017.
+When hovering with the mouse over each curve, you can display the data in plain text, **as well as the estimated uncertainty** (±σ, indicating that there is an estimated 68% probability that the actual future glacier volume will fall within that range).

 <iframe src="/images/blog/bokeh-alps/alps_future.html"
     sandbox="allow-same-origin allow-scripts"